Liabilities under ASC 852-10

 Although the definitions of impairment and subject to compromise are similar, the classification of a claim as impaired or unimpaired in a reorganization plan reflects only the debtor's intent until the plan is confirmed.
 The eventual determination of how these claims will be resolved is made when the plan is confirmed by the Court.
 As such, the debtor's treatment of a liability in the reorganization plan does not necessarily reflect whether the claim should be classified as subject to compromise.
 In most cases, claims that are not fully secured have an element of uncertainty regarding whether they will ultimately be confirmed as unimpaired.
 As a result, these claims would usually be presented in the financial statements as liabilities subject to compromise and would remain in this category until the plan is confirmed or the Court otherwise approves their payment during the proceedings.

-Question BLG 3-5 Is it appropriate for a reporting entity in bankruptcy to reclassify unsecured liabilities from liabilities subject to compromise if its reorganization plan anticipates that the liabilities will not be impaired (meaning the plan calls for these claims to be paid in full upon confirmation)?
+Is it appropriate for a reporting entity in bankruptcy to reclassify unsecured and undersecured liabilities from liabilities subject to compromise if its reorganization plan anticipates that the liabilities will not be impaired (meaning the plan calls for these claims to be paid in full upon confirmation)?

-Until the reorganization plan has been confirmed by the Court, the unsecured liabilities should remain classified as subject to compromise.
-For example, even if a reporting entity has a high degree of certainty that unsecured claims will be paid in full, and the reporting entity includes those claims as unimpaired in the reorganization plan, the claims should still be reflected as liabilities subject to compromise.
-They would remain in this category until their payment status is finalized through the proceedings.
+Until the reorganization plan has been confirmed by the Court, the unsecured and undersecured liabilities should remain classified as subject to compromise.
+For example, even if a reporting entity has a high degree of certainty that unsecured and undersecured claims will be paid in full, and the reporting entity includes those claims as unimpaired in the reorganization plan, the claims should still be reflected as liabilities subject to compromise.
+They would remain in this category until their payment status is finalized through the proceedings, in accordance with ASC 852-10-45-17

-How should Company T present these liabilities in its December 31, 20X1 balance sheet?
+How should Company T present these liabilities in its December 31, 202X balance sheet?

-The portion of the claims approved for payment by the Court should be reclassified from liabilities subject to compromise in the balance sheet as of December 31, 20X1 and presented with other postpetition liabilities.
+The portion of the claims approved for payment by the Court should be reclassified from liabilities subject to compromise on the balance sheet as of December 31, 202X and presented with other postpetition liabilities.
 The remaining 25% of the suppliers' claims should remain within liabilities subject to compromise at the expected amount of the allowed claim.